-Health Board Waiting Times The Health Board is operating in challenging circumstances with increasing pressu. on service delivery and sustainability.
-While there has been evidence of action to improve performance and efficiency, this has not yet secured the scale of improve needed.
-Despite these pressures we have achieved the following outcome - 1407 waiting over 8 weeks for all reportable diagnostics - 51 Patients waiting over 14 weeks for reportable therapies
+Health Board Waiting Times The Health Board is operating in challenging circumstances with increasing pressures on service delivery and sustainability.
+Whilst there has been evidence of action to improve performance and efficiency, this has not yet secured the scale of improvement needed.
+Despite these pressures we have achieved the following outcomes: - 1407 waiting over 8 weeks for all reportable diagnostics - 51 Patients waiting over 14 weeks for reportable therapies

-% of patients waiting less than 26 weeks for treatment (As at March 2020) 2.055 6,509 Number of patients waiting more than 26 weeks for a new outpatient appointment weeks for treatment (As at March 2020) Number of patients waiting more than 36 (As at March 2020) Transcatheter Aortic Valve Implantation (TAVI) In last year's Annual Quality Statement, the Health Board outlined that the waiting lists for a heart procedure called TAVI (a keyhole procedure to treat a narrowing of one of the heart valves) were too long and this may have affected the health of some of our patients.
+% of patients waiting less than 26 weeks for treatment (As at March 2020) 2,055 Number of patients waiting more than 26 weeks for a new outpatient appointment (As at March 2020)

+Number of patients waiting more than 36 weeks for treatment (As at March 2020) 36 Weeks there has been a change of focus from waiting times to assurance of risk of harm.
+Advice from the Royal College of Surgeons to support safe categorisation of patients for surgery.
+Transcatheter Aortic Valve Implantation (TAVI) In last year's Annual Quality Statement, the Health Board outlined that the waiting lists for a heart procedure called TAVI (a keyhole procedure to treat a narrowing of one of the heart valves) were too long and this may have affected the health of some of our patients.
 We asked an independent professional body, the Royal College of Physicians, to carry out a review of 32 patient cases between 2015 and 2018.
 The Royal College provided recommendations, the majority of which are now completed.
-Following these recommendations, we have: - Appointed a dedicated TAVI coordinator to oversee the service. - We have invested more than £1million in additional capacity to speed up access for patie: s does do suitable for TAVI, increased the availability of the catheter laboratory Jest ons for TAVI patients, which has allowed us to treat more patients. - Additional nurses have been brought in to support extra TAVI clinics, telephone contact with patients and offer both triage and post procedure support.
-We ave also worked closely with our commissioners and agreed a forward programme ast 100 TAVI procedures annually, which is expected to meet future forecast demand and reduce the risk of long waiting lists building again.
+Following these recommendations, we have: - Appointed a dedicated TAVI coordinator to oversee the service.
+We have invested more than £1million in additional capacity to speed up access - for patients deemed suitable for TAVI, increased the availability of the catheter laboratory sessions for TAVI patients, which has allowed us to treat more patients. - Additional nurses have been brought in to support extra TAVI clinics, telephone contact with patients and offer both triage and post procedure support.
+We have also worked closely with our commissioners and agreed a forward programme of at least 100 TAVI procedures annually, which is expected to meet future forecast demand and reduce the risk of long waiting lists building again.
 Virtual appointments helping with service demand as Lockdown commences Virtual appointments are helping Swansea Bay University Health Board clinicians maintain services.
 With social isolation in full swing and the need to reduce footfall in our hospitals and clinics, video chats are proving to be the answer, with patients now able to keep their appointments from the safety of their own homes via Windows, Android and Apple devices.
 The initiative is being guided by Swansea Bay's Digital Services team and so far is proving to be a really useful and timely resource.